PradeepLoganathan/pradeepl-blog/content/blog/platform-engineering-with-spotify-backstage/index.md

 ## Packaging the Backstage app

-We have now created a starter Internal Developer Platform using Backstage.
+We have now created a starter Internal Developer Portal using Backstage.
 We can package the app as a docker container and deploy it to a kubernetes cluster.
 The steps to deploy a backstage app to a kubernetes cluster is [here](https://backstage.io/docs/deployment/k8s)

 ## Conclusion

-Internal Developer platforms play a key role in developer UX and improve development velocity.
+Internal Developer Portals play a key role in developer UX and improve development velocity.
 They make teams independent and provide a paved path self serve infrastrcuture, environments etc by applying organizational best practices.
 Backstage provides the necessary framework to create an IDP that suits an organization.
 Backstage has a rich ecosystem of plugins that allow the IDP to extended and enhanced.
 Backstage powers the IDP's of large organizations like spotify, american airlines and others.
 It is a key open source project with great ecosystem of contributors.
 So what are you waiting for ?